Forest Therapy – A Weekend Mindfulness Practices,

 Optional lodging at the Highlands Nature Sanctuary –

 $40/night per person shared; $65/night private

 “The Highland Nature Sanctuary, with its compelling scenery, enchanting woods, and pristine streams, is a perfect location for any nature-centered program.
 I highly recommend the program to anyone seeking mental peace and deeper levels of wellness and happiness.”
 2018 participant

-Back by popular demand, we are pleased of offer the Forest Therapy weekend, based on the Japanese art form, Shinrin Yoku, which can be translated into English as forest bathing. (include link to video).
+Back by popular demand, we are pleased of offer the Forest Therapy weekend, based on the Japanese art form, Shinrin Yoku, which can be translated into English as forest bathing.
+(Click here for introductory video).
 Many of us enjoy nature hiking, but this program is so much more than a walk in the woods.
 It is a way to drop into the energy of the forest and fully receive the healing of nature.
 Research has recently proven what many of us suspected all along, that meeting the forest in a state of mindfulness and awareness boosts the immune system, lowers blood pressure, reduces stress, improves mood, accelerates recovery from surgery or illness, increases energy level and improves sleep.

 Under the gentle and sensitive guidance of certified Forest Therapy Guide, Mary Alice Mastrovito, all our senses will be enriched while listening to bird and insect singing, flowing water, observing the stately trees embracing us. …feeling breeze on our skin, smelling the earthy scents.
 Slow-paced walks with frequent stops help us to appreciate the majestic beauty of landscape shaped over millenia by water and weather.
 We may be invited to just sit for awhile and let the forest bathe over us.
 Pondering the ancient sculptures in our midst helps us to really slow down to a different view of time.